cloudfleet/blog/content/tools-to-take-back-control-over-your-data.md

 ## Tools for You

-The first 4 tools we present are for your personal use.
-They will enable you to have the experience of a cloud service withouit givin up control over your data.
+The first 4 tools we present are for your personal use; they will enable you to have the experience of a cloud service withouit giving up control over your data.

 While cloud services like GMail and Dropbox are convenient, there are [many good reasons](https://cloudfleet.io/blog/5-reasons-to-self-host.html) why you should